eic/epic-prod/docs/RECO/25.04.1/index.md

                 130to177deg , Sub-directory or File Count:1
             20GeV , Sub-directory or File Count:3
             2GeV , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:1
             40GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1
             500MeV , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:1
             5GeV , Sub-directory or File Count:3
             60GeV , Sub-directory or File Count:1
         proton , Sub-directory or File Count:8